Not For Broadcast

 Not For Broadcast is a full motion propaganda simulator developed by British video game studio NotGames and published by tinyBuild.
 The game released with its first episode in early access on 30 January 2020.
 The full game, including the third and final episode, was released worldwide on 25 January 2022 for Windows.
 The game was released for Meta Quest 2, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on 23 March 2023.

-The game takes place in an unnamed European country (resembling the United Kingdom) in the mid-1980s, (Note: After certain characters die, they get tombstones that have their death years engraved.
-According to the day sequence and other sources in-game, the game begins on 8 November 1984 and ends on 23 December 1991.) where a new populist socialist political party named Advance has won a surprise landslide election victory and begins to handle the country in an increasingly authoritarian dystopian fashion, forcing redistribution of wealth and nationalisation of several large corporations.
+The game takes place in an unnamed European country (resembling the United Kingdom) in the mid-1980s, (Note: According to the day sequence and other sources in-game, the game begins on 8 November 1984 and ends on 23 December 1991.) where a new populist socialist political party named Advance has won a surprise landslide election victory and begins to handle the country in an increasingly authoritarian dystopian fashion, forcing redistribution of wealth and nationalisation of several large corporations.
 The player takes the role of Alex Winston, a studio director in a national television station, having to produce a live broadcast, play adverts, censor swear words, and avoid interference in an effort to keep the viewership high.

 On early access release, Not For Broadcast received positive reviews, with praise going to its gameplay and mechanics.
 Early versions were criticised for confusing political storytelling and dissonance in tone.